hiro-iseri/fmpict/doc/user_guide.md

 pip uninstall fmpict
 ```

-### Execution check environment
+### Checked Execution environment

 Windows 10, MaxOS X

 ## Run fmpict

-if you run the following command, fmpict generates a testcase by freemind file and output it to standard output.
+When the following command is executed, FMPict generates a testcase by FreeMind file and output it to standard output.

 `fmpict [filepath of FreeMind file]`

-if you run the following comannd, fmpict generates testcase file.
+When the following command is executed, fmpict generates test condition file.

-`fmpict [filepath of FreeMind file] -s -g`
+`fmpict [filepath of FreeMind file] -s -g -p testcondition.txt`

 ## Style of FreeMind

 ### Basic Node Type

+fmpict describes test conditions with two basic nodes.

 * Test Condition Node
     * Test Input.
 This node corresponds to classification in the classification tree method.
-    * Node with folder icon, or Nodes that start with the @ character are test condition node.
+    * Node with folder icon, or Nodes that start with the '@' character are test condition node.
 * Value Node
     * Value in Test Condition Node.
 This node corresponds to class in the classification tree method.
-    * a child of the test condition node, and the inner node in the test condition node is the value node
+    * A child of the test condition node is the value node

 Example: